Windsor Village United Methodist Church

 The Windsor Village Church Family is a United Methodist megachurch in Windsor Village in far Southwest Houston, Texas.
 As of March 2020, the church's senior pastor is Suzette Caldwell.
 Prior to 2020, Kirbyjon Caldwell, who continues to maintain a visionary role at the church, was its senior pastor for over thirty-eight years.
 In 2013, the church had 17,045 members, making it one of the largest Methodist churches in the United States.
-The church membership is mostly black; as of 2001, the church is one of six mostly black Methodist churches in the U.S. with a membership of over 3,000 members, and one of 94 churches total with a membership of over 3,000.
+The church membership is mostly black; as of 2001, the church is one of six mostly black United Methodist churches in the U.S. with a membership of over 3,000 members, and one of 94 churches total with a membership of over 3,000.
 In 2006, it was also one of the largest black churches in the US.
 It reported an average weekly worship service attendance of 2,600 in 2020 (compared to 3,700 in 2018 and 2700 in 2019).